neopragma/ruby-galaxy/README.md

 So, we'll start coding our service application.
 We want to separate concerns, so instead of dumping code into a single source file, we'll begin in the right way by separating the concerns of

-- accepting RESTful calls
+- accepting RESTful calls; and
-- processing request messages and formatting responses
+- processing request messages and formatting responses.

 To accept RESTful calls, we create the file app/galaxy.rb and write therein the rudiments of a nascent Sinatra app: